 That range of updates in 2017 also brought a much more refined 1.5-litre BlueHDi 130 diesel and an eight-speed automatic gearbox fitted to the 2.0-litre BlueHDi 180 diesel, both of which aimed at lowering costs.

-The range includes five trim levels: Active, Allure, GT Line (replacing the earlier Feline), GT and GTi.
-The entry-level spec comes with lots of tech including sat-nav, parking sensors and air-conditioning.
+The range includes five trim levels: Active, Tech Edition Allure, GT Line (replacing the earlier Feline), GT and GTi.
+The entry-level spec comes with lots of tech including sat-nav, rear parking sensors and climate control.

 Peugeot 308 GTi is impressive